German alphabet: Sharp s

 The German sign "Delicious red cabbage."
 Left cap is with old orthography, right with new.

 The eszett or scharfes S (ß) represents the unvoiced s sound.
 The German spelling reform of 1996 somewhat reduced usage of this letter in Germany and Austria.
 It is not used in Switzerland and Liechtenstein.

-As the ß derives from a ligature of lower-case letters, it is itself exclusively lower-case.
-The proper transcription when it cannot be used, or when writing a word in all capital letters, is ss or SS.
+As the ß derives from a ligature of lower-case letters, it is itself lower-case.
+The proper transcription when it cannot be used is ss.
+When writing a word in all capital letters, capital ẞ must be used, or, if it is unavailbale, SS.
 This transcription can give rise to ambiguities, albeit rarely; one such case is in Maßen (in moderation) vs. in Massen (en masse).
-For all caps usage, an uppercase ß has been proposed for over a century, but has found neither general acceptance nor official recognition.
-In 2008, however, it was included in Unicode 5.1 as U+1E9E, and since 2010 its use is mandatory in official documentation when writing geographical names in all-caps.
+For all caps usage, an uppercase ß has been proposed for over a century, and was officially adopted in 2017.
+In 2008, it was included in Unicode 5.1 as U+1E9E, and since 2010 its use is mandatory in official documentation when writing geographical names in all-caps.

 Although nowadays substituted correctly only by ss, the letter actually originates from two distinct ligatures (depending on word and spelling rules): long s with round s ("ſs") and long s with (round) z ("ſz"/"ſʒ").
 Some people therefore prefer to substitute "ß" by "sz".
 According to official rules this is incorrect, but it can avoid possible ambiguities (as in the above "Maßen" vs "Massen" example).

 Incorrect use of the "ß" letter is a very common type of spelling error even among native German speakers.
 Although the spelling reform of 1996 was meant to simplify the rules concerning "ß" and "ss", it also caused considerable confusion and is widely disregarded: some people even incorrectly assumed that the "ß" had been abolished completely.